 2021 Arizona Gaming Compact

 The amended Arizona Gaming Compact, negotiated between Arizona’s tribal nations and the State of Arizona, is a federally required agreement for the operation of Class III gambling activities on tribal lands.
 The new compact allows tribes to operate sports betting, fantasy sports contests, Baccarat, craps, and authorizes the use of thousands more slot machines at tribal casinos.
 The amended compact also authorizes up to 11 new tribal casinos.

-Signed compacts must get federal approval before they can take effect, with federal approval expected before fall.
+Signed compacts received federal approval, which is needed before they can take effect.
 Each compact is effective for 10 years and can be renewed for another decade, plus up to an additional three years.